 ‘Big Build’ Service Projects

-Girls in Year 12 at Cobham Hall have the opportunity to join international teams of students from other Round Square schools to help some of the world’s poorest communities.
+Year 12 have the opportunity to join international teams of students from other Round Square schools to help some of the world’s poorest communities.
 Projects have involved working with local people to build, repair or renovate schools and community centres, or provide facilities to improve drinking water.
-In addition to the service work, the girls also have the chance to take in the culture, sights and experiences the country they are visiting has to offer.
-Cobham Hall girls have been involved in projects in Peru and South Africa.
+In addition to the service work, the students also have the chance to take in the culture, sights and experiences the country they are visiting has to offer.
+Cobham Hall students have been involved in projects in Peru and South Africa.